viamrobotics/docs/docs/tutorials/custom-base-dog.md

 ## Hardware setup

 The Freenove hardware instructions are comprehensive.
-Follow their assembly instructions, including servo setup (i.e. all of Chapters 2 and 3, and the section of Chapter 4 about calibration) before proceeding.
+Follow their assembly instructions, including servo setup (i.e., all of Chapters 2 and 3, and the section of Chapter 4 about calibration) before proceeding.

+## Check connection between the robot dog server and the midlayer

+Let's test the connection between the Freenove server running on your robot dog and the code running on your development machine (laptop or desktop) before proceeding with the custom component implementation.
+This way, you can isolate any client-server connection problems if they arise.

-## Create a connection test file
+### Create a connection test file

-In a convenient directory on your development machine (desktop or laptop), create a Python file and open it in your favorite IDE.
+In a convenient directory on your development machine, create a Python file and open it in your favorite IDE.
 We named ours "dog_test.py" and opened it in Visual Studio Code.

 Paste the following code snippet into the file you created: